BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 ### Governing Law

-THESE TERMS AND CONDITIONS SHALL BE GOVERNED BY THE LAWS OF THE STATE OF ARIZONA, UNITED STATES OF AMERICA, WITHOUT REGARD TO ITS CONFLICT OF LAW PROVISIONS.
+THESE TERMS AND CONDITIONS SHALL BE GOVERNED BY THE LAWS OF THE COUNTY OF MARICOPA, THE STATE OF ARIZONA, AND THE UNITED STATES OF AMERICA, WITHOUT REGARD TO ITS CONFLICT OF LAW PROVISIONS.